-Prepared by Marjan Kluepfel, HGIC Horticulture Specialist, and Bob Polomski, Extension Consumer Horticulturist, Clemson University.
-(New 05/99.
-Images added 04/09.)
+Revised by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University, 10/15.
+Originally prepared by Marjan Kluepfel, HGIC Horticulture Specialist, and Bob Polomski, Extension Consumer Horticulturist, Clemson University.
+New 05/99.
+Images added 04/09.

-Gardenias are popular shrubs in South Carolina.
-They are not the easiest shrubs to grow, but the exquisite white, fragrant flowers make up for the extra attention gardenias require.
+Gardenias have been popular shrubs in South Carolina since the 18th Century, and have been grown by the Chinese for over a thousand years.
+They were named after the Scottish naturalist Alexander Garden (1730 – 1791).
+Gardenias are not the easiest shrubs to grow, but the exquisite white, fragrant flowers make up for the extra attention gardenias require.

-Gardenia jasminoides or Common Gardenia or Cape Jasmine is an evergreen shrub, which grows to a height of 2 to 6 feet, depending on the variety.
-Spread is about the same.
+Gardenia (Gardenia jasminoides) is also known as cape jasmine, and is an evergreen shrub that typically grows to a height of 3 to 8 feet, depending upon the cultivar.
+Spread is usually about the same as the height.
 The foliage of well-fed shrubs is glossy, dark-green, 2 to 4 inches long and half as wide.
-Depending on the cultivar, the flowers can be either single or double and up to 4 inches in diameter.
+Depending on the cultivar, the flowers can be either single or double and from 2 to 4 inches in diameter.
 They are waxy, white and very fragrant.

 The growth rate is medium.

 Gardenias are primarily grown for their fragrant flowers and handsome foliage.
 They should be planted where people will notice the fragrance.
 The flowers open over a long period of time, from May through June, and sporadically throughout the summer.
 Gardenias are considered deer resistant.